I hate moving. This is something my bees and I have in common when it comes to relocating. Bees don’t take kindly at all when you move a beehive.

 Beekeepers in the pollination business take their bees on an annual pilgrimage to almond farms hundreds of miles away.

 Once the bees get there, everything is new.
-Bees reorient themselves by making a map of their surroundings and new location.
+Bees reorient themselves by making a map of their surroundings and new locations.
 In this case, there’s no chance that they will go in search of their original home.

 When you move your bees a few yards, though, many of the old landmarks are still nearby, so it is harder for them to adjust to the new location of the hive.